 After his ordeal against Ronaldo, O'Shea was on the end of plenty of jokes and keenly reminded of his torrid time from the likes of Roy Keane and Rio Ferdinand in the side.
 According to O'Shea, his first words to Ronaldo were: "You owe me one for getting your deal over the line."

 As Central Defender: No Ferdinand?
 No Problem.

 Instead, his best moments would come when called upon in the most trying of times.
-When Rio Ferdinand failed a drugs test in 2004 for instance, it was John O'Shea Sir Alex Ferguson called upon.
+When Rio Ferdinand failed a drug test in 2004 for instance, it was John O'Shea that Sir Alex Ferguson called upon.